 Experimental and clinical pain research often focuses on the exciting results of a new treatment or therapy.
 However, one of the key ways to ensure that the field continues to advance is to also discuss what is not working and thus, what we need to do about it.
 This symposium will bring together eminent speakers from around the world to discuss precisely that.
 Dr Owen Williamson (Canada & Australia) will provide an international perspective on the use of opioids for pain, how this problem rose to epidemic proportions, and what steps are needed to address this problem.
 Professor Ian Harris (Australia), the author of “Surgery: The Ultimate Placebo?”, will then discuss what’s not working in the field of orthopaedic surgery for pain, exploring the critical need for sham surgical testing to robustly evaluate efficacy.
 Last, Professor Tor Wager (USA) will discuss the mechanisms that underlie how we as researchers and as clinicians can ‘get things so wrong’, particularly discussing the role of non-specific treatment effects (placebo) in contributing to pain reduction.

-Associate Professor Owen Williamson, Monash University, VIC
+Associate Professor Owen Williamson, McMaster University, Canada

 Professor Ian Harris, University of New South Wales & Liverpool Hospital, NSW